protocolbuffers/protobuf/csharp/span_based_serialization.md

 - all the changes made need to be backward compatible
 - introduce a set of new public APIs for serialization/deserialization that utilize the Span type
 - allow future incremental performance optimizations and make them as easy as possible
-- ensure the are microbenchmark that allow comparing the two implementations
+- ensure there are microbenchmark that allow comparing the two implementations
 - as support for the new serialization/deserialization APIs requires generating code that is not compatible with some older .NET frameworks, figure out a schema under which messages with "new serialization API support" and without it can coexist (without causing user friction).
 - the effort to maintain the Protobuf C# project should remain approximately the same (should not be negatively affected by introduction of new serialization/deserialization APIs).